I guess you could say I’ve always been a pioneer of slow tourism.

 Slow travel is a response to the Slow Food movement, which begun in Piedmont, Italy, in 1986 as a protest to a McDonald’s restaurant opening in Rome.

-This is another thing that slow tourism has in common with the Slow Food movement – slow travel is not only beneficial for the traveller, but for the places that they travel to.
-When you travel slowly, you travel in a way that is far more sustainable for local communities and the environment than fast travel.
+This same philosophy can be seen in the slow travel movement, which is not only beneficial for the traveller, but for the places that they travel to – slow travel is far more sustainable for local communities and the environment than fast travel.

 Overtourism has had a devastating impact on major tourist destinations, and the ability to travel slowly is part of the antidote to that.